potsky/Netatmo/README.md

 - <http://xxx/raw.php?text_wo_rain=Temperature is _temp_°C> : message without rain gauge
 - <http://xxx/raw.php?text_wi_rain=Temperature is _temp_°C and rain is _rain_> : message with rain gauge
 - <http://xxx/raw.php?text_wi_rain=...&text_wo_rain=...> : messages for both cases (rain and no rain)
+- <http://xxx/raw.php?r=43200&text_wo_rainsensor=No rain sensor for more than 12 hours: message when rain sensor has not sent informations for more than the value of the `r` parameter in seconds

 Available parameters in your message are :